aothman/hiscore/README.md

 well_score = hiscore.create(well_reference_set, [1,1], minval=0, maxval=100)
 ```

-Now we can calculate a full example score:
+Now we can calculate a full example score.
+For instance:
 ```python
 latrine_distance = 17.2
 other_pollutant_distance = 31.1